-(2) The Greeks, led by Plato, held to a dualistic system that considered the spirit to be good but physical things, such as the human body, to be bad.
+(2) THE GREEK UNDERSTANDING OF IMMORTALITY: The Greeks, led by Plato, held to a dualistic system that considered the spirit to be good but physical things, such as the human body, to be bad.
 They could never accept the resurrection of the physical body, because the ideal, from their perspective, was a spirit freed from the physical body.
 The Greek understanding of immortality, then, is incompatible with the Christian understanding of resurrection, where body and soul are bound together.

-(3) While the resurrection is the central tenet of the Christian faith, the New Testament also speaks of immortality.
+(3) THE BIBLICAL UNDERSTANDING OF IMMORTALITY: While the resurrection is the central tenet of the Christian faith, the New Testament also speaks of immortality.
 In the New Testament, immortality and resurrection intertwine in a “now” (immortality) and “future” (resurrection) relationship.

 The “now” dimension (immortality) is portrayed in various New Testament verses: